 Pro Tip: Don’t forget that a landing will have a riser beneath it, just like any other step on your stairs.
 Make sure to include the height of that riser in your measurement of the landing’s depth.

+You now have all the measurements you need to calculate the total area your stair carpet needs to cover.
 First, you need to add your measurement for the depth of a tread to that of the height of a riser.
 Then, multiply that figure by the width of the tread and riser (which should be the same).

 You’ve now got the total area of one step.
 Multiply this by the number of steps on your stairs.
 Add that figure to the total area of any landing and write down the resulting figure.
 Repeat this process with your rounded-up measurements.

-You’ll now want to work through steps two to five in their entirety for a second time.
-Once you have, check all of your recorded measurements (exact and rounded) against your first set.
-You want each and every one to match.
+You’ll now want to work through steps two to five for a second time.
+Once you have, check your recorded measurements (exact and rounded) against your first set.
+You want each measurement to match.
 This is the only foolproof way to discover if you made a mistake anywhere along the way.

 If all your figures match, you’re ready to move on.
-If they don’t, you’ll have to measure everything again to make sure you get it right.
+If they don’t, you’ll have to measure everything again until they match.

 Once you’re sure of your measurements, you can start cutting your carpet.
-It’s best to use your rounded-up figures and to then add around another 2.5cm for each step.
+It’s best to use your rounded-up figures and then add around another 2.5cm for each step.